1997–98 Gillingham F.C. season: Football League Trophy

-In the first round of the 1997–98 Football League Trophy, a competition for Second and Third Division teams, Gillingham played at home to Third Division Peterborough United; the match drew an attendance of only 905, the lowest attendance in the club's history for a game against professional opposition.
+In the first round of the 1997–98 Football League Trophy, a competition for Second and Third Division teams, Gillingham played at home to Third Division Peterborough United; the match drew an attendance of only 905, the lowest in the club's history for a game against professional opposition.
 A goal early in the second half gave Peterborough a 1–0 win and eliminated Gillingham from the competition.